stfc/PSycloneBench/benchmarks/nemo/tracer_advection/original/README.md

     (export OMPFLAGS=-fopenmp)
     export MPIF90=mpif90

-To use the NVIDIA compiler and OpenMP offload:
+To use the NVIDIA compiler, OpenMP offload and managed memory:

     export F90=nvfortran
-    export F90FLAGS=-O3 -gpu=managed
+    export F90FLAGS="-O3 -gpu=managed"
-    export OMPTARGETFLAGS=-mp=gpu
+    export OMPTARGETFLAGS="-mp=gpu"
     unset OMPFLAGS

 Scripts to do this for various compilers may be found in the `compiler_setup`